Softball Coaching Staff Named Best in Great Lakes Region

-Wolverine associate head coach Bonnie Tholl just wrapped her 21st season as a member of the Michigan softball coaching staff and her 12th as associate head coach in 2014.
+Wolverine associate head coach Bonnie Thollenters her 22nd season as a member of the Michigan softball coaching staff and her 13th as associate head coach in 2014-15.
 Tholl is the only assistant under head coach Carol Hutchins to ever be elevated to the position of associate head coach.

 A long-time fixture in the first-base coaching box, Tholl has been a part of all 10 of Michigan's Women's College World Series appearances, beginning in 1995 and most recently in 2013.
 She provided guidance for the 2005 Michigan team that set the school record for wins (65) and shattered records in nearly every offensive category en route to the program's first-ever national championship.
 Tholl spends considerable time with the Wolverine outfielders and has overseen the development of six All-Americans at the position, including two-time selection Kellyn Tate (1996, '98), during her U-M coaching tenure.

 Tholl, head coach Carol Hutchins and assistant coach Jennifer Brundage earned the program's first Speedline/NFCA National Coaching Staff of the Year honor following the team's title run in 2005.
 The trio of Hutchins, Tholl and Brundage have earned eight Great Lakes Region Coaching Staff of the Year honors (1999, 2001, '02, '04, '05, '08, '09, '10), while Tholl added a ninth citation as a part of the region's best coaching staff in 1998.